M-Media-Group/Vue3-GateKeeper/README.md

   },
 ```

-Define the gate in `src/gates/isAuthenticated.ts` by creating a class with the same name that extends `baseGate`.
+Define the gate in `src/gates/isAuthenticated.ts` by creating a class that extends `baseGate`.
 The `handle` function will return a `fail()` if the gate should not pass, otherwise it returns nothing.

 ```typescript
 export default class extends baseGate {